 Refinance

-Refinancing involves taking out a new loan and replacing your existing car loan with a new rate and terms.
-Ideally, the new loan will have a lower interest rate, which will help you pay less in interest overall and reduce your monthly payments as a result.
+Refinancing involves taking out a new loan and replacing your current auto loan with a new rate and terms.
+Ideally, the new loan will have a lower rate, which will help you pay less in interest overall and reduce your monthly payments as a result.

 Or, you can extend the loan term to stretch out your payments.
 With more time to repay your loan, your monthly payments will be lower.
 Just keep in mind that you could wind up paying more in interest over the life of the loan by extending the term, even if your installment payments are lower.